-Note: Since the PLX81-EIP-61850 has one physical Ethernet port, both EtherNet/IP and 61850 networks must be on the same subnet.
-The PLX82-EIP-61850 has two physical Ethernet ports - one for each protocol.
+Note: The PLX82-EIP-61850 has two physical Ethernet ports - one for each protocol.
 You must configure these ports on different subnets.

-1 Right-click the ProSoft Gateway bubble and choose PROPERTIES.
+1 Right-click the ProSoft Gateway bubble and choose ProPerties.
 You can also double-click the ProSoft Gateway bubble.

-This displays the Properties dialog.
+This displays the ProSoft Gateway Configuration dialog.